hashicorp/vault/website/source/guides/operations/performance-nodes.html.md

 ![HA Architecture](/assets/images/vault-ha-consul-3.png)

-If you are running **_Vault Enterprise_ 0.11** or later, those standby nodes can handle most read-only requests (encryption/decryption of data using [transit](/docs/secrets/transit/index.html) keys, GET requests of key/value secrets) and behave as read-replica.
-This can provide considerable improvements in throughput for traffic of this type, resulting in aggregate performance increase linearly correlated to the number of Performance Standby nodes deployed in a cluster.
+If you are running **_Vault Enterprise_ 0.11** or later, those standby nodes can handle most read-only requests.
+For example, performance standbys can handle encryption/decryption of data using [transit](/docs/secrets/transit/index.html) keys, GET requests of key/value secrets and other requests that do not change underlying storage.
+This can provide considerable improvements in throughput for traffic of this type, resulting in aggregate performance increase linearly correlated to the number of performance standby nodes deployed in a cluster.

 ## Reference Materials